 The HWC is the first organization of its kind exclusively for native Hawaiian wildlife and provides state-of-the-art care and rehabilitation for native animals as well as comprehensive wildlife rescue training and public education and outreach programs.
 Through our wildlife response programs and outreach efforts, HWC provides a critical resource to help our native bird and bat populations survive as well as help people and wildlife coexist.

 The vision of the Hawai‘i Wildlife Center is a world where native species recover and thrive in all environments through comprehensive conservation strategies and partnerships.

-The mission of protecting, conserving, and aiding in the recovery of Hawai’i’s native wildlife through hands-on treatment, research, training, science education and cultural programs.
+The mission of protecting, conserving, and aiding in the recovery of Hawaiʻi’s native winged wildlife through hands-on treatment, research, training, science education and cultural programs.

 HWC strives to create and maintain respectful relationships and ethical practices founded on science, technical knowledge and integrity.